-SOFIA – Situated Learning Opportunities (SLOs) fostered by ICT applications in Alternative Agro-Food Networks – is a training-through-research project funded by the EU Horizon 2020 program, under the Marie Skłodowska-Curie actions – individual fellowship (call 2015).
+SOFIA – Situated Learning Opportunities (SLOs) fostered by ICT applications in Alternative Agro-Food Networks – was a training-through-research project funded by the EU Horizon 2020 program, under the Marie Skłodowska-Curie actions – individual fellowship (call 2015).

-The fellowship was awarded to Marco Della Gala from the University of Calabria, who is working under the supervision of James Kirwan, with support from Matt Reed and Rob Berry.
+The fellowship was awarded to Marco Della Gala from the University of Calabria, who worked under the supervision of James Kirwan, with support from Matt Reed and Rob Berry.
 The aim was to create ICT based tools, in particular mobile applications, to facilitate the exchange of knowledge between farmer and consumer networks and help people access local food.

 The project began on 1st June, 2016 and the app was officially launched in February 2018.
 The app was named 'MiLarder' following an online Twitter competition.
 See the CCRI press release.

 The app can be downloaded via the following links:

 Two video tutorials explaining all the functionalities provided to both consumers and producers are available on the following links: